 Check the petals for yellow-brown lines and tiny dark dots or bumps to confirm the pest's presence.
 Prune buds affected with thrips using disinfected pruning shears.
 Apply an insecticide to the entire bush to eliminate the insect, but check the label first to make sure the product is safe for roses.
 More than one application might be required to eradicate them from your rose bush entirely.

 While not common, rose midges can damage your growing rose bushes, affecting the rose buds and preventing the buds from opening, so they eventually brown and fall off.
 Rose midges are very small and somewhat resemble a mosquito.
 Look for very small white fly larvae that resemble a caterpillar near the base of the bud as the adult females lay their eggs in sepals of new flowers and in leaf buds.
 Midges can also be found among petals and sepals on an infected bush.

 Pruning the rose bush can help control rose midges.
 Remove and dispose of all buds infested with midges.
-Spray the entire rose bush with an insecticide that contains either neem or spinosad.
-Both of these products will effectively eliminate midges from your rose bush.
+Spray the entire rose bush with an insecticide that is safe for roses.
+Avoid using neem oil, which can cause damage to some roses.

 Botrytis Blight Fungal Disease

 Botrytis blight is a fungal disease that affects rose bush flowers, generally showing up during periods of cool, damp weather.
 The infection thwarts buds from opening, and over time, the buds become brown or shadowy gray in color and petals fall.
 It can cause leaves to form soft, brown spots.
 You might also notice cankers growing on the canes of your rose bush.

 Cut off the infected buds.
 There is no effective treatment for the disease.
 As weather conditions change and turn hot and dry, the remaining, healthy flowers should dry and eventually open.